 1. Copy Previous Survey and Add Follow-Up Questions

-We'll start by copying the previous survey and adding the follow-up questions we wish to ask of returning respondents.
+We will start by copying the previous survey and adding the follow-up questions we wish to ask of returning respondents.

 It's best to have these follow-up questions on a page or pages that follow the previous survey's questions.